-The Tumela Mine, located in the Thabazimbi District in Limpopo province of South Africa, contains platinum group metals (PGM).
-The mine is 100% owned by Anglo American Platinum, which is the world's largest platinum producer accounting for about 40% of world supply.
+The Tumela mine is located in the Thabazimbi District in Limpopo province, South Africa, and contains platinum group metals (PGM).
+The mine is 100% owned by Anglo American Platinum, which is the world’s largest platinum producer accounting for 40% of the world’s supply.

-The mining rights of the Tumela Mine cover a total area of 111km² in the north-western section of the Bushveld Igneous Complex (BIC), which is the largest reserve of PGM worldwide.
-The life of the Tumela mine extends beyond 2091.
+The mining rights of the Tumela mine cover a total area of 111km² in the north-western section of the Bushveld Igneous Complex (BIC), which is the largest reserve of PGM worldwide.
+The life of the mine extends beyond 2091.

 Tumela mine’s platinum reserves